hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 - - -

-* `scratch_disk` - (Optional) Scratch disks to attach to the instance.
-This can be specified multiple times for multiple scratch disks.
+* `attached_disk` - (Optional) List of disks to attach to the instance.
 Structure is documented below.

 * `can_ip_forward` - (Optional) Whether to allow sending and receiving of packets with non-matching source or destination IPs.